metermd/keyslime/README.md

     enforce a partition size, but its contents may get swapped to disk.  `ramfs` never gets swapped, but will grow to fill its contents, potentially exhausting memory if you do anything crazy.
-In normal operation, Keyslime only uses a few KB of storage on this partition, but if you start generating Blu-Ray disk images instead of keys, you'll run into problems.
+In normal operation, Keyslime only uses a few KB of storage on this volume, but if you start generating Blu-Ray disk images instead of keys, you'll run into problems.

 ## Requirements & Installation
 Even though all of this sounds pretty complicated, I've tried to keep Keyslime as simple as possible, in both architecture and implementation.
-This is accomplished by heavily leaning on existing mechanisms of the host operating system.
+This is accomplished by heavily leaning on existing mechanisms of the host operating system (which currently only includes Linux).

-Keyslime relies on systemd for configuration-after-installation, activation, and cron-style scheduling.
+Keyslime relies on systemd for configuration-after-installation, boot-time activation, and cron-style scheduling.
 This offloads a lot of complicated stuff to systemd.
 Check out the unit files.
 There are no plans to add support for other init systems, but isolated PRs will be happily received if they are non-intrusive and don't change how the system works architecturally.
+Be warned,
-Be warned, however, half of the implementation is orchestrated by systemd.
+however: half of the implementation is orchestrated by systemd.
+It'd be cool to see a launchd version.

 Keyslime has been used heavily in production, but only on our platform of
 choice: Ubuntu 16.04.
-I don't think there's anything stopping it from working on other systemd-based systems, though.
+I don't think there's anything stopping it from working on other systemd-based Linux systems, though.
 Let me know how that goes.

 Keyslime is implemented in Ruby (*... not Rails*), and I believe *requires* Ruby 2.3.
 It should run with system packages of vanilla Ruby 2.3, and can be